About OtterBee Outdoors and Steve Hood

 Oh, making a little money would be great too.
 Why not?
 We live in a rapidly changing world from tech to pandemics.
 Supporting my family is of growing importance.

-I say growing importance because my wife and I had a girl in February of 2020!
-I’m so excited to watch her experience nature over the years to come and I’ll share a little of that with you where appropriate.
+I say growing importance because my wife and I had a girl in 2020!
+And another in 2021!
+I’m so excited to watch the two of them experience nature over the years to come and I’ll share a little of that with you where appropriate.

 Outdoor Expertise and History

 I’m not going to claim I’m an expert on all things outdoors.
 I’m not.
-I love to learn about nature and I’ll be sharing many of my interests with you.
+I love learning about nature and I’ll be sharing many of my interests with you.
 I’ll also have some experts join in on the conversation too!

-I grew up in the outskirts of Memphis in a subdivision with two nice size lakes.
-Three houses down from mine was a levy, woods, and fields.
-I fished regularly and explored extensively with my neighbor and best friend.
+I grew up on the outskirts of Memphis in a subdivision with two nice-sized lakes.
+Three houses down from mine were a levy, woods, and fields.
+I fished regularly and explored extensively with my neighbor and best friend, Warren.
 I could never imagine a better place to grow up.

-My father started a blueberry farm when I was seven, so I spent a lot of time on the farm and on occasion hiking some family land we had in the middle of a game reserve down in Choctaw County, Mississippi.
+My father started a blueberry farm when I was seven, so I spent a lot of time on the farm.
+Farming is a great way to learn about nature but my favorite was on family-owned land in the middle of a game reserve down in Choctaw County, Mississippi.

 When you can, learn from people older and more experienced than you.
 You can learn things the hard way, but why?